 The KS4 curriculum builds naturally on the work students have been doing in KS3 and the skills development for the GCSE courses throughout year 9.
 The KS4 curriculum is 3 years long allowing students to focus more keenly and develop the concepts required for GCSE study in the subjects they wish to pursue.
 The subject offer is divided into two components, the Core Curriculum and the Choice Curriculum.

-The Core Curriculum reflects national statutory requirements and includes: GCSE English Language and Literature; GCSE Maths; GCSE Science including Triple Science; Physical Education; Citizenship, Philosophy & Ethics and PSHE.
+The Core Curriculum reflects national statutory requirements and includes: GCSE English Language and Literature; GCSE Maths; GCSE Science including Triple Science; Physical Education and SPHERE.